mmore500/tag-olympics-writeup/review/reviewer-3.md

 +Under the binary alphabet, every mutation affects a tag's match distances to all other tags --- no mutation is neutral.
 +However, with a larger alphabet size this would no longer be the case.
 +As with the streak metric, increased alphabet size would introduce effects from coarsened granularity, with the magnitude of these effects eventually becoming overwhelming under large alphabets.

-+
-+We do not fully explore the possibilities introduced by alternate tag-matching alphabets in this work, so a detailed and rigorous understanding of this topic remains an avenue for future research.
++We do not fully explore the possibilities introduced by alternate tag-matching representations in this work, so a detailed and rigorous understanding of this topic remains an avenue for future research.
-* add note about most common types: continuous and different alphabets are not common
 ```

+We added an aside in the Metrics section to note other possible tag representations and refer interested readers to this new section in the supplement for more detail.

 > The introduction to the metrics would benefit from some concrete examples, and I think more examples in general would help engage readers who are less familiar with tag systems.